psehgaft/Hybrid_cloud_ecosystems/README.md

 At this point with most Operators, you would create a CR, however the Skupper Operator manages your
-Skupper site by watching a `ConfigMap` named exclusively `skupper-site` in the namespace where it is running (in this case the `open-ecosistems-cross-services` namespace).
+Skupper site by watching a `ConfigMap` named exclusively `skupper-site` in the namespace where it is running (in this case the `open-ecosystems-cross-services` namespace).

 </details>
 <details>
 <summary> Creating a new skupper site </summary>

-Create a `ConfigMap` named `skupper-site` in the `open-ecosistems-cross-services` namespace:
+Create a `ConfigMap` named `skupper-site` in the `open-ecosystems-cross-services` namespace:

 ```
 kubectl apply -f examples/skupper-site-interior.yaml